• When Should My Child Stay Home Sick?

 When Can My Child Return to School?

-The Washoe County School District follows the recommendations of the Washoe County Health District for the management of communicable diseases.
+The Washoe County School District follows the recommendations of Northern Nevada Public Health for the management of communicable diseases.
+Click here for Northern Nevada Public Health Recommendations for the Prevention and Control of Communicable Diseases in Schools.